ahmedssabir/Belief-Revision-Score/README.md

 a city street at night with cars and street lamps 0.18269163340435274 a city street filled with traffic and traffic lights 3.0824517390664777e-16
 ```
-The first sentence is more diverse and without any repetition of word traffic.
+The first sentence is more diverse and without any repetition of _word traffic_.

 To run this,
 ```